What is Startup Shakeup?

 Startup Shakeup is a network for you, the movers, shakers, and change-makers in our community.
 It’s your ticket to networking and educational events that will support your mission to solve local problems and support causes that shape our future…

-93% of Victorian startups are based in the Melbourne CBD, but not for long… Startup Shakeup is a collaboration with LaunchVic to expand the opportunities for startups to be created anywhere in Victoria with the right support and ecosystem.
+93% of Victorian startups are based in the Melbourne CBD, but not for long… Startup Shakeup is a collaboration with LaunchVic to expand the opportunities for startups to be created, and shakeups to survive and thrive, anywhere in Victoria with the right support and ecosystem.

 Read more about our first year and stories from Startups involved:

-To support North East Victorian entrepreneurs with their start-up ideas, and connect them to mentoring and investment opportunities.
+To support North East Victorian entrepreneurs with their startups, to grow and develop their shakeups to thrive, and connect them to mentoring, resources and funding opportunities.

 This will help our region respond to fast paced change and disruption by developing and retaining skills to take advantage of new technologies and ways of working.